ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - post bootcamp/a - postbootcamp.md

       - TypeScript course: https://rootlearn.notion.site/TypeScript-course-details-96b1df73b90c44f99c61a0a49ab9ecd9

-  - Technologies (pick one or two):
+  - Technologies and things to learn (pick one or two at a time):
     - further practice in React
+    - further practice in JavaScript & problem solving
     - TypeScript +++
+    - Next.js ++
     - TDD / Testing
     - Redux
     - SCSS
+    - GraphQL (an alterntative to REST -ie. a different way to create an API)
-    - SQL (MySQL and PostgreSQL are popular choices)
+    - SQL Databases (ex.
+MySQL and PostgreSQL are popular choices)
-    - Next.js

   - Interesting options:
     - build something
     - collaborate with other students
-    - follow tutorials & online courses
+    - follow tutorials & online courses (ex.
+Udemy or LinkedIn courses)
     - pair with a mentor (networking, linkedin, ex-ironhacker)

   - Feeling overwhelmed / "I don't know where to start"